PopeDrex/PopeDrex/README.md

 ## About Me

 Hi, I'm Ean!
-I'm a passionate developer with a love for creating innovative solutions.
-Check out my projects and feel free to reach out!
+I'm a passionate developer with a love for random stuff that i find useful :P

 ## 🚀 Skills